 According to Centercode, factors like the goals you set, available resources, testers limitations, and how many phases you intend on having are what you should consider while planning the length of your beta test.

-After much research, we found out that on average, it’s very hard – if not impossible – to conduct a thorough beta test under two weeks.
+After much research, we found out that on average, it’s very hard – if not impossible – to conduct a thorough beta testing apps under two weeks.
 Yes, you could receive some useful insight, but it won’t be sufficient to beta test the different builds that you are more likely to develop to reach a satisfactory level for the app.
-Ideally, you should aim to beta test between six to 10 weeks time.A mobile app beta test should be 6-10 weeks long #appdev Click To Tweet
+Ideally, you should aim to beta test between six to 10 weeks’ time.A mobile app beta test should be 6-10 weeks long #appdev Click To Tweet

 Where are the best places to distribute your app?